KFUO is still owned and operated by its original owner, the Lutheran Church-Missouri Synod (LCMS).

 In the March 29, 1941 reallocation of frequencies, KFUO moved to 850 kHz, still operating “limited time” from local sunrise to local sunset at Denver.
 The station is still one of the few remaining that operates in this manner.

-In 1995, the NAACP challenged the license renewal of KFUO-AM/FM (the FM is a commercial classical music station) for lack of efforts in recruiting and hiring minority employees.
+In 1995, the NAACP challenged the license renewal of KFUO-AM/FM (KFUO-FM was a commercial classical music station at the time, it has since been sold and is now non-commercial KLJY) for lack of efforts in recruiting and hiring minority employees.
 In 1996, the FCC fined the stations and gave them a one-year renewal.

-KFUO subsequently challenged the FCC's action in the U.S. Court of Appeals for the District of Columbia.
-The court not only overturned the FCC's fine, it threw out the Commission's 30-year-old affirmative action policies in a ruling on April 14, 1998.
-On September 16, the court refused to hear an appeal of its decision.
+KFUO subsequently challenged the FCC’s action in the U.S. Court of Appeals for the District of Columbia.
+The court not only overturned the FCC’s fine, it threw out the Commission’s 30-year-old affirmative action policies in its decision in Lutheran Church–Missouri Synod v.
+FCC on April 14, 1998.
+On September 16, the appeals court refused to hold an en banc rehearing of the case.

 KFUO has for many years been the originating station for The Lutheran Hour.
 Dr. Walter Maier became the “voice” of the Lutheran Hour after he became known for his talks on KFUO.
 Do the call letters stand for a slogan?
 Frank Absher has found one reference in printed material about the station that read “Keep Forward-Upward-Onward!”